 Edith and George Smith married in Queenstown around 1913.
 They later moved to the Hobart suburb of New Town, where they ran a general store on the corner of Carlton and Pedder Streets.
-The building pictured below is likely to have been the store.
+The building still stands.

-The business was actually owned by Edith, who had received an insurance payout following the death of her first husband.
-George Smith was also employed at the city’s Zinc Works.
-The eldest of their three children was Mona, Edith’s stepdaughter.
+The business was actually owned by Edith, who had received an insurance payout following the death of her first husband. who had also been employed at the city’s Zinc Works.
+The eldest of the Smith’s three children was Mona, Edith’s stepdaughter.
 George had told Edith that Mona’s mother died in the US city of Kentucky, when the baby girl was only six days old.

 Unfortunately George Smith who was some ten years older than his wife, was violent and abusive.